bminor/mesa-mesa/docs/install.rst

 configure error message.

-Here are some common ways to retrieve most/all of the dependencies based on the packaging tool used by your distro.
+Here are some common ways to retrieve most/all of the dependencies based on the packaging tool used by your distribution.

 .. code-block:: sh